 There shall be nine members of the Commission who shall be known as District Commissioners and each shall be elected from one of the districts set forth in Article VII.
 A Commissioner shall maintain his or her residency in the district from which he or she was elected.
 Failure to maintain such residency shall constitute resignation from the Commission.

-A term of office on the Commission shall be three years, beginning at the annual meeting in July and continuing until the annual meeting three years thereafter.
+A term of office on the Commission shall be three years, beginning at the annual meeting in January and continuing until the annual meeting three years thereafter.
+Commissioners appointed or elected in 2019, 2020 and 2021 shall serve a term of three and a half years with terms beginning in July and ending in January.

 The Commission may declare a vacancy when a member resigns or can no longer serve as a Commissioner.